 Wet Leather and Stains on your clothes

 I have contacted the company regarding this question.
 They invited me to buy their wax, which was supposed to help.
-If it did indeed help a bit, it didn’t resolve the problem.
+While it did indeed help a bit, it didn’t resolve the problem.

 Finally, if you shoot several weddings in a weekend, keep in mind wet leather requires time to completely dry.
 You might feel a bit of discomfort on Sunday morning when wearing the still wet system.